-The three Canon DSLR bodies that he uses the most, Canon 1DX, Canon 5Dmk4 and Canon 7dmk2, have excellent autofocus, decent buffer capacity, and are fast enough for action photography.
+The three Canon DSLR bodies that he uses the most, Canon 1DX Mark 2, Canon 5Dmk4 and Canon 7dmk2, have excellent autofocus, decent buffer capacity, and are fast enough for action photography.

-Both the full-frame 1DX and 5Dmk4, perform very well in low light, and their high iso performance makes it possible to still attain fast shutter speeds even when paired with the ‘moderate’ light gathering capability of the f5.6 aperture lenses.
-The crop-sensor 7dmk2 offers extra fine resolution and is at its best in good light.
-All three of these bodies have enough megapixels to create fantastic prints, as well as allowing for some cropping, with the 5Dmk4 the best in this regard.
-The two smaller form-factor cameras, that is the 5Dmk4, and 7Dmk2 share batteries and charger, which saves weight in travel bags.
+All three of the full-frame 1DX Mark 2, 1DX and 5D Mark 4, perform very well in low light, and their high iso performance makes it possible to still attain fast shutter speeds even when paired with the ‘moderate’ light gathering capability of the f5.6 aperture lenses.
+The crop-sensor 7D Mark 2 offers extra fine resolution and is at its best in good light rather than low light levels.
+All three of these bodies have enough megapixels to create fantastic prints, as well as allowing for some cropping, with the 5D Mark 4 the best in this regard.
+The two smaller form-factor cameras, that is the 5D Mark 4, and 7D Mark 2 share batteries and charger, which saves weight in travel bags.

 - Canon EOS 1DX

 Most of Grant’s images are taken using the following lenses:

 - Canon EF 16-35 L f4 IS